Facts & Figures

 - According to the CWTS Leiden Ranking for 2016, normalized for size, the University of Crete has the highest percentage of high impact publications of the six major Greek HEIs included and, overall, ranks #227 on this research impact indicator among the total 316 European HEIs listed.
 In the field ‘Physical Sciences & Engineering’, the University ranks #49 in Europe.

-- University of Crete was ranked first in Greece and 301-350 worldwide in the Times Higher Education (THE) 2016-17 World University Rankings, up from the 351-400 ranking for 2015-16).
+- University of Crete was ranked first in Greece and 351-400 worldwide in the 2018 Times Higher Education (THE) World University Rankings.
 Crete’s position in other THE rankings are determined by the same indicators.
-For 2015-16 Crete is listed among the European University Top 200 Rankings (171-180 band).
+In 2016, Crete is listed among the European University Top 200 Rankings (171-180 band).
 Since 2015 Greek universities have also been included in the THE’s BRICS & Emerging Economies Ranking, with University of Crete ranking in the Top 50 in the 2016 and the 2017 ranking.
 It is worth noting that in terms of research influence, as measured by citations, University of Crete is in a leading position at #2 among the 300 universities included in this ranking.

 - The University has been included in the THE’s prestigious ranking of best young universities in the world under 50 years old since the ranking was first published in 2012.
 This ranking effectively recognizes the ‘halo effect’ favoring old HEIs.
 With an expanded pool of young universities from 39 countries, the Times Higher Education 150 best young universities in the world 2016 ranks University of Crete =66 (tied with University of Verona).
 Crete is to date the only Greek University included in this league.